chaddjohnson/greatupsells/README.md

         proto: http
         subdomain: chaddjohnson-webhooks

-Note that the tunnel names (e.g., `upselling-shop-api`) must remain unchanged.
+Note that the tunnel names (e.g., `upselling-shopify-admin-api`) must remain unchanged.

-Please install the `ngrok` binary.
-Once installed and configured, ngrok will start automatically via `yarn start`.
+Please follow instructions [here](https://ngrok.com/download) to install the `ngrok` binary and authorize your machine.
+Once done, ngrok will start automatically with `yarn start`.

 ## Development

 ### Setup

 1. Clone this repository.
-1. Create a top-level `.env` file by copying `.env.example` and filling in values.
+1. Create a top-level `.env` file by copying `.env.example` and fill in values.
 1. Create hard links (e.g., `ln ../../.env .`) to the top-level `.env` file within each `applications/` and `services/` subdirectory.
 1. Run `yarn start`.
 This automatically does the following:
    1. Installs dependencies.
    1. Runs Lerna bootstrapping.
    1. Builds packages.
    1. Starts all applications, services, and package build watching.
+   1. Starts tunnels.

 ### Tooling